mshibanami/BiometryTypeBugWorkaround/README.md

     with: error as?
 LAError)
 ```

-the method needs

 ## Caution

-This library is unnecessary if your app's minimum deployment target is iOS 11.1 or later.
+This library is unnecessary if your app's deployment target is iOS 11.1 or later.
-This library is for the bug of iOS 11.0.x.
+Because this library is for the bug of 11.0 and 11.0.x.

 ## Example